Grab a video with QuickTake

-The redesigned Camera interface in iPhone 11 and iPhone 11 Pro shows you what's happening outside of the shot that you're framing.
+The redesigned Camera interface shows you what's happening outside of the shot that you're framing.
 This can help you decide if you need to re-frame your shot or switch to a different camera on your iPhone for a better photo.

 When you're using the Wide (1x) camera, the viewfinder also shows what the Ultra Wide (0.5x) camera sees.
 Tap the .5 button to switch to the Ultra Wide camera.
-If you have iPhone 11 Pro, you can also see the Wide (1x) view outside of the frame when you're using the Telephoto (2x) camera.
+If you have an iPhone 11 or iPhone 11 Pro, you can also see the Wide (1x) view outside of the frame when you're using the Telephoto (2x) camera.

 Make your photos and videos look just right

-The Photos app in iOS 13 gives you even more control over editing.
+The Photos app in iOS 13 and later gives you even more control over editing.
 Now you can adjust the intensity of all the editing tools and filters.
-You can also edit videos with the same tools you use for photos—crop, rotate, apply filters, and more.
-Learn more about editing photos on your iPhone.
+You can also edit videos with the same tools you use for photos — crop, rotate, apply filters, and more.

 Take portraits to new places

-The camera systems in iPhone 11 and iPhone 11 Pro make Portrait mode even better.
-The new High-Key Light Mono effect gives you studio-style photos, and Portrait mode works with everything you love to take pictures of, including pets.
+The camera systems make Portrait mode even better.
+The new High-Key Light Mono effect gives you studio-style photos, and Portrait mode works with everything you love to take pictures of.